Circuit locality from relativistic locality in scalar field mediated entanglement: Quantum field, classical sources

-which is in the form of a displacement operator.
-The $\alpha^\rho(\k;t_1,t_2)$ have a physical meaning in terms of the classical equations of motions: they are the normal variables of the field perturbation $\phi^\rho(t,\x;t_1)$ caused by the sources from $t_1$ to $t_2$.
+The $\alpha^\rho(\k;t_1,t_2)$ have a physical meaning in terms of the classical equations of motions: they are the normal variables of the field perturbation $\phi^\rho(t,\x;t_1)$ caused by the sources from $t_1$ to $t$.
+In other words,